\"Writing.Com

 Printed from https://shop.writing.com/main/view_item/item_id/2321529-The-Firelight-Honor

-Rated: E · Essay · Community · #2321529
+Rated: E · Essay · Educational · #2321529

 The Firelight Honor - James Fox

-The United States Flag Code requires that worn-out American flags be retired and disposed of with honor, preferably by burning.
-The United States Armed Forces and their auxiliaries are charged by Congress with the duty of retiring old flags.
-These organizations have flag retirement ceremonies with specific guidelines to meet the flag code requirement.
 The Boy Scouts of America, chartered by Congress, is also given the duty of flag retirement.
 However, the BSA does not mandate a specific ceremony but instead relies on the wisdom and patriotism of its volunteer scoutmasters to perform this duty honorably.
-The ceremony we witnessed was so moving perhaps because it was presented from the heart of just such a volunteer.
+The ceremony we witnessed was so moving, perhaps, because it was presented from the heart of just such a volunteer.

 The evening had been full of boisterous songs, silly skits, and camp awards.
 Following a camp-wide singing of “America,” an old scoutmaster stepped forward and announced the retirement of an American Flag.
 His beard was streaked with gray, and his red jacket was adorned with patches and awards from camporees long past, but not forgotten.
 However, it was that old scouter’s short and simple flag retirement ceremony that had a lasting impact on every camper there that night.

 The old scouter then issued this charge to the audience; “Let it ever be so, that this flag shall always be replaced with honor.
 Never let it be that American men and women gather in darkness to burn the last remnant of our civilization.
 Pledge that now.
-Join with me in stating your allegiance to our nation and to the symbol of freedom, our American flag.”
+Join me in stating your allegiance to our nation and to the symbol of freedom, our American flag.”

 Jim Fox, a former Scoutmaster and the father of an Eagle Scout writes from Lodi California